 WNC Anti-Stigma Messaging Campaign was identified by community members and the Substance Use Prevention Alliance as an action.
-When combined with other actions in our community, this has a reasonable chance of making a difference in 'Life has been negatively affected by substance use (self or someone else)', 'Past-year opioid use (with or without prescription), 'Emergency department visits for unintentional medication or drug overdoses' in our community.
+When the WNC Anti-Stigma Campaign is combined with other actions in our community, it has a reasonable chance of making a difference in 'Life has been negatively affected by substance use (self or someone else)', 'Past-year opioid use (with or without prescription), 'Emergency department visits for unintentional medication or drug overdoses' in our community.
 This is a new program in our community.

-The priority population for this anti-stigma messaging campaign is individuals living in Haywood County misusing substances, living with Substance Use Disorder (SUD), and those who are indirectly affected by SUD.
+The priority population for this anti-stigma messaging campaign is individuals living in Haywood County misusing substances, living with substance use disorder (SUD), and those who are indirectly affected by SUD.
 The anti-stigma messaging campaign aims to make a difference at the interpersonal, community, and organizational levels.
 Implementation will take place at the community and organizational levels.